-- U.S. citizen - Permanent resident - Pending permanent resident (any resident who has an approved I-765 form and has submitted an I-485 application with the United States Citizenship and Immigration Services) - E-3 Visa specialty occupation worker - F1 Visa student - H1-B Visa temporary worker in a specialty occupation - J-1 Visa exchange visitor - O-1 Visa temporary worker with extraordinary abilities in the sciences - TN Visa North American Free Trade Agreement (NAFTA) professional - G-4 Visa family member of employee of international organizations - DACA Deferred Action for Childhood Arrivals status requires additional AHA approval to apply.
-Send an email to Apply@Heart.org with an explanation of your status and a statement of support from your sponsor.
+- Pending permanent resident (any resident who has an approved I-765 form and has submitted an I-485 application with the United States Citizenship and Immigration Services). - E-3 Visa specialty occupation worker - F1 Visa student - H1-B Visa temporary worker in a specialty occupation - J-1 Visa exchange visitor - O-1 Visa temporary worker with extraordinary abilities in the sciences - TN Visa North American Free Trade Agreement (NAFTA) professional - G-4 Visa family member of employee of international organizations - DACA Deferred Action for Childhood Arrivals status requires additional AHA approval to apply.
+Send an email to apply@heart.org with an explanation of your status and a statement of support from your sponsor.